bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. What are the 4 areas of the box model?
+4 areas  of box model are the following:

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?